 When is does a dog enter senior ranks?
 For small dogs, this can happen at the age of 7 and for larger dogs, they generally reach their peak at 6 years of age.
 This can vary according to breed, the amount of injuries a dog experiences and other breed or health predispositions that a dog may have.

 Traveling with an older dog requires planning, care and attention.
 Most older dogs have passed the high intensity stage and are slower and more subdued which makes them great travelers.
 However, senior dogs can also be more anxious due to previous experiences, strong bonds or simply because it is typical of their breed.
 For these personality types, it is crucial that you acclimate your pet to travel.
-More information on acclimation to pet travel can be found here.

 As dogs age, they can develop physical problems such as: